rust-lang-ru/book/rustbook-ru/src/ch20-02-advanced-lifetimes.md

 We’ve annotated the lifetimes of the references in all the same places that we annotated them in Listing 20-13, but used different parameters depending on whether the reference goes with the string slice or with `Context`.
-We’ve also added an annotation to the string slice part of the return value of `parse` to indicate that it goes with the lifetime of the string slice in `Context`.
+We’ve also added an annotation to the string slice part of the return значение of `parse` to indicate that it goes with the lifetime of the string slice in `Context`.

 Here’s the error we get now: